A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning: Experiment

 The original data are stored using .mat file format.
 We first perform preprocessing.
 Due to malfunctions in reading instruments or interruptions caused by sudden movements near recording sensors, the data contain missing values and outliers.
-For non-continuous missing values, the average of neighboring time points is used for replacement, while continuous missing values are directly replaced with 0.01.
+For non-consecutive missing values, gaps are filled using the average of neighboring time points.
+This approach provides a reasonable local estimate while preserving the temporal continuity of the series without introducing significant bias.
+For consecutive missing segments, the data are directly replaced with a default value of 0.01.
+This small constant is used to ensure numerical stability and consistency during processing, to clearly distinguish imputed values from true zeros, and to minimize their impact on the overall statistical properties of the dataset. \citep{Chavat2022ECDUY}.
 One method to remove outliers is to pre-filter high-frequency content in the data \citep{5589321}.
 This research uses an adaptive filter to remove high-frequency noise and erroneous data from the dataset.
 Table \ref{22} shows statistics of the data at different water depths.

 We split the data into training, testing, and validation sets with proportions of 70\%, 20\%, and 10\%, respectively.
 The validation set is designed to adjust the hyperparameters.
 We select TCS for a case study to provide a practical dataset and method application example.